 The R5 Board will carry out core programs and expand access to employment, training, education and supportive service for eligible individuals.
 Individuals with barriers to employment will be identified and out of school youth served.
 Referral processes and partner agreements with one stop partners will continue and be improved upon.
 This includes but is not limited to Adult Education and Literacy, and Vocational Rehabilitation.
-The Wagner-Peyser staffing and services is blended together with the WIOA staff service delivery in the same location and utilizes the same functional management system.
+The Wagner-Peyser staffing and services is blended together with the WIOA staff service delivery in the same location .
 Local WIOA staff will be continuously cross-trained, and have contact information for each entity to provide cross-referral.
 Technology is used for referrals by customer access to computers housed in resource areas at all WorkOne locations within the local area.
 Partner referral mechanisms are located so that customers may access contact information and points of entry.
 Adult Education partners and WorkOne staff may track cross-referrals made based on their mutual interest in doing so in specific locations, however it is not a requirement of DWD or local entities to do so.
 Coordination of programming will take place across organizations by identifying appropriate contacts.
 Referral forms will be reviewed, evaluated and improved, as needed.
 Periodic meetings with management staff will take place across partner programs, to discuss strengths and areas for improvement in service delivery.
 Any co-enrollments will take place as appropriate to provide the benefit of adding needed resources.
 Individuals with barriers will be identified to receive more intensive services, including individuals that are recipients of public assistance, and those that are basic skills deficient.
 Out of school youth will benefit from a comprehensive case management approach to their skill development.
 Career pathways will be discussed, reviewed and amended as needed, as individuals continue to receive program services that fit their needs and offer them more economic mobility.
 Expanding access to those with barriers will include the option for individuals to receive virtual services offered by staff and by referral.
 This may include assessment, program orientation, eligibility determination, career counseling, workshops and training.
 Staff may travel to locations outside of the established Centers to meet customers and provide services, thus expanding access to individuals with barriers to employment.